The Importance of Early Speech Intervention

 Speech skills build upon each other

 A child typically does not make it up each “stair” without first accomplishing the one before.
 Here’s a simple example: Before a child begins using sentences, they first need to use single words.
 If a child is 2 years old and isn't using single words, they are already about one year behind.
-If, for example, your child does not receive speech intervention for another year, and they haven’t caught up in this area on their own, then they will be about two years behind, since short sentences should begin around 2.5 to 3 years old.
+If your child does not receive speech intervention for another year, and they haven’t caught up in this area on their own, then they will be about two years behind, since short sentences should begin around 2.5 to 3 years old.

 You can save a lot of time, frustration, and anxiety if you receive professional intervention earlier rather than later, reducing the lag your child experiences in reaching these important milestones.